contiamo/contiamo-release-please/PROGRESS.md

 ### Ready for Next Session

-The project is fully functional through Phase 3.5.
+The project is fully functional through Phase 4.
 Key achievements:
 - ✅ Version determination from conventional commits
 - ✅ Changelog generation with customisable sections
-- ✅ File version bumping with YAML support
+- ✅ File version bumping with YAML and TOML support
-- ✅ File version bumping with TOML support
+- ✅ Release branch creation and management (force-update strategy)
-- ✅ 50 comprehensive tests, all passing
+- ✅ 70 comprehensive tests, all passing
 - ✅ Full type safety and linting
 - ✅ UK spelling throughout
-- ✅ Extensible architecture for future enhancements
+- ✅ Extensible architecture ready for PR creation

 To continue development:
 1. Navigate to the project directory
 2. Run `uv sync` to ensure dependencies are installed
 3. Run `task help` to see all available commands
 4. Review this PROGRESS.md file for context
-5. Next steps: Phase 4 (Release automation)
+5. Next steps: Phase 5 (PR creation for GitHub/GitLab/Azure DevOps)